tkellen/json-api/format/index.md

 constraints (such as a uniqueness constraint on a field other than `id`).

-A server **MUST** return `409 Conflict` when processing a `PUT` request in which the resource's `type` and `id` do not match the server's endpoint.
+A server **MUST** return `409 Conflict` when processing a `PUT` request in which the included record's `type` and `id` do not match the server's endpoint.

 ##### Other Responses <a href="#crud-updating-responses-other" id="crud-updating-responses-other" class="headerlink"></a>